 - Ignore patient complaints of tremors, fever, or sudden mood changes.

-- Overlook diet restrictions for MAOIs or Lithium.
+- Overlook diet restrictions for MAOIs or Lithium, as they can be fatal.

 β Key Takeaway